Amer Al Ansari, MD, PhD

 Özlem Eylem-van Bergeijk, PhD, was born and brought up in Cyprus.
 Her background is in clinical psychology.
 She completed her studies at the Institute of Psychiatry, King`s College University of London, and specialized in clinical assessment and therapeutic approaches, while working with adolescents presenting with self-harm.

-Funded by a personal grant from the European Commission, Eylem-van Bergeijk completed her PhD at VU Amsterdam University, where she investigated the feasibility and effectiveness of an e-mental health intervention for suicidal ideation among Turkish migrants in the Netherlands and in the UK.
-During her study, she collaborated with the Centre for Psychiatry, the Queen Mary University of London as a visiting research fellow.
+Funded by a personal grant from the European Commission, Eylem-van Bergeijk completed her PhD at VU Amsterdam University, where she investigated the feasibility and effectiveness of an e-mental health intervention for suicidal ideation among Turkish migrants in the Netherlands and in the U.K. During her study, she collaborated with the Centre for Psychiatry, the Queen Mary University of London as a visiting research fellow.
 She received several public engagement grants and recognitions from prestigious bodies for bringing various disciplines together to increase suicide awareness among Turkish migrant populations throughout her PhD.
-Eylem-van Bergeijk also received a full-tuition scholarship from the Beck Institute in Philadelphia, in the United States, to attend the Cognitive Behavior Therapy for Depression and Suicide workshop where she met Prof. Dr. Aaron Beck and Dr. Judith Beck.
+Eylem-van Bergeijk also received a full-tuition scholarship from the Beck Institute in Philadelphia, in the United States, to attend the Cognitive Behavior Therapy for Depression and Suicide workshop where she met professors Dr. Aaron Beck and Dr. Judith Beck.

-Currently, Eylem-van Bergeijk works as a research lead with a mental health company (Cerina), developing CBT-based, Artificial intelligence-supported mobile applications for psychological disorders.
+Currently, Eylem-van Bergeijk works as a research lead with a mental health company (Cerina), developing CBT-based, artificial intelligence-supported mobile applications for psychological disorders.
 She joined Webster Leiden Campus’s faculty of Behavioral and Social Sciences in Fall 2022 to teach the Introduction to Psychology (PSYC 1100) course.

 Christine Fitzgerald, MA